 Here’s what you need to know about passenger injury claims…

-Injured passengers can almost never be found negligent in the event of an accident.
+Injured passengers can almost never be found negligent in the event of a car accident.
 Because of this, injured passengers have options when seeking reimbursement for medical bills, time away from work, and other damages:

 - File a claim against the other driver